vanderheim/state-stats-sql/README.md

 # state-stats-sql

-This is a simple program written in NodeJS that takes in some statistical information in the form of two CSV files and performs some basic calculations on it.
+This is a simple program written in NodeJS that takes in the JSON generated from the States-Stats program and converts the data into a sequence of MySQL database query statements.

 ## Table of Contents
 - [Prerequisities](#prerequisities)